The Tarot Inspires You !

 Why a Triadic Tarot?

-Pips: In the triadic reading method, cards 1-9 of a suit are divided into three groups of three cards each.
-They are 1-2-3, 4-5-6 and 7-8-9.
-In the Triadic Tarot, each 3-card grouping or “triad” is arranged on one square.
-In the menu under “CARDS” scroll down to see the Triad of Commencement for the suit of Rods.
-Commencement means beginning—that card signifies the beginning of an undertaking in the realm of Rods.
+Pips: In this method, cards 1-9 of a suit are thought of in three groups of three cards each.
+They are 1-2-34-5-67-8-9.
+Each group represents a major stage of an undertaking in the realm of that suit.
+The first group references a NEW undertaking, the second is a time of BUILDING (learning, problem solving, and hard work), the third stage is ADMINISTRATION (operation, maintenance and direction.
+(Each of the 3 individual cards refines the meaning).
+So when a pip card comes up, you know which stage is referenced.
+(See the diagram under Marseilles Minis).——— In the Triadic Tarot, each 3-card grouping or “triad” is arranged on one square card.
+See the Triad of Commencement for the suit of Rods.
+Commencement means beginning—this card signifies the beginning of an undertaking in the realm of Rods.
 What is the realm of Rods?
 Well, that depends your system of attributions.
-Rods being the only organic suit emblem, nicely symbolize birth, growth and development.
+Rods, being the only organic suit emblem, nicely symbolize birth, growth and development.
 This relates to all creative endeavors, and to the birth, growth and development (including education) of a living being.
 The top triangle (depending on how this pip square falls) determines which stage of the beginning is called to your attention.
 All is explained in the Little White Book packaged with the deck.

-If your suit attributions differ from those above, that is fine; you need not changes them.
+If you have learned a different suit attribution to rods, you need not change it.
 The stages apply to the realm of the suit as YOU understand it.

 Trumps: Each trump card has the usual single image, but being square, it can be read in any one of 4 (not just 2) orientations.
 An upright card’s figure is expressing optimally as intended.
 A figure on its back is not fully expressing (hesitating, held back, or weakened), or is referencing the figure/issue in a card above.
 A figure fallen forward on its face is over expressing (probably to a negative degree).
 A reversed card signals opposite characteristics, absence, or misuse of abilities or authority.

-Notice what rises: The Empress’s scepter up, emphasizes her power and authority; her shield up, emphasizes her protective or defensive qualities.
+Notice what rises: The Empress’s scepter up, emphasizes her power and authority; her shield up, emphasizes her protective qualities.
 Notice the object of a gaze or gesture.
-Is she interested in him, or does she turn her back and look away?
-The Queen of Coins appears to hand her coin (lending figurative or financial support) to the card on the left (her right), etc.
+Is she interested in him, or does she turn her back?
+The Queen of Coins appears to hand her coin (lending figurative or financial support) to the card at left.

-The grouping of pips in the Triadic Tarot drastically reduces the number of cards, making this deck easier to handle and fast to put in sequential order.
-The significance of the stages of a triad is explained in the illustrated 60-page LWB (Little White Book) boxed with the cards.
+The grouping of pips in the Triadic Tarot drastically reduces the number of cards.
 Having worked with this deck, you will be able to read the non-scenic pips of any historic deck.
-The Triadic Tarot is a new presentation in the Tarot tradition—try it, you’ll like it! ###
+The Triadic Tarot is a new presentation in the Tarot tradition—I think you’ll like it! ###